-Lesson 7: Sexual Relationships Students will: Identify examples of sexual contact and that it is illegal in Michigan to have sexual contact under age 16.
-6-12+ Identify sexual contact as a private behavior.
-9-12+ Identifying appropriate partners for sexual contact.
-9- 12+ Additional Lesson Objective: Have knowledge of laws related to sexual behavior of young people.
-9-12+ Identify that abstinence is the only 100% method to avoid sexually transmitted infections and unplanned pregnancy.
-6- 12+ Power Point Slides & Worksheets Content Summary 9-12+: Students learn how to identify examples of sexual contact and that it is a private behavior.
+- Have knowledge of laws related to sexual behavior of young people.
+9-12+ - Identify that abstinence is the only 100% method to avoid sexually transmitted infections and unplanned pregnancy.
+6-12+

+- Power Point Slides & Worksheets Content Summary 9-12+: Students learn how to identify examples of sexual contact and that it is a private behavior.
 Sexual contact includes sexual intercourse, oral sex, and anal sex.
 Students are reminded that sexual abstinence is the only 100% effective method to avoid sexually transmitted infections or an unplanned pregnancy.
-They learn how to identify appropriate partners for sexual contact as yourself, only with your husband/wife/ life partner, possibly with your future husband/wife/ life partner and possibly with your boyfriend or girlfriend.
-Family Homework Connection: Students take home the Lesson Wrap-Up worksheet to review the lesson content with family.
+They learn how to identify appropriate partners for sexual contact as yourself, only with your husband/wife/ life partner, possibly with your future husband/wife/ life partner and possibly with your boyfriend or girlfriend.\ - \Family Homework Connection: Students take home the Lesson Wrap-Up worksheet to review the lesson content with family.
 It is important that students be encouraged to consider their family's cultural/ religious beliefs and expectations, their reputation, and that sexual abstinence is the only 100% sure way to avoid an STI and unplanned pregnancy.
-Families are encouraged to discuss Michigan laws about consent to sexual activity.
-Power Point for 6, 7, & 8th Grades & Worksheets Content Summary: Students learn how to identify examples of sexual intercourse, oral sex, and anal sex.
-Students are reminded that sexual abstinence is the only 100% effective method to avoid sexually transmitted infections or an unplanned pregnancy.
-Additional Content: Students learn that Michigan has laws about sexual behavior of young people.
-The parts of the law covered are as follows: Young people 16 and older may consent to sexual activity.
-9-12+ However, young people 16 between and 18 may not consent to sexual activity with a teacher/school personnel and caretakers in group homes where the young person is a resident.
-9-12+ Lesson 8: Sexual Aggression Students will: Identify examples of sexual aggression, including sexting and sex trafficking.
-6-12+ • Power Point Slides & Worksheets Content Summary: Students learn how to identify examples sexual aggression as calling names, accusing someone, attacking or assaulting someone, forcing someone to have sex (rape), sexting, and sex trafficking (forcing someone to have sex for money).
-They learn how to prevent sexual aggression.
-They review non-verbal and assertive communication learned in Lesson 6 (See resistance skills in Lesson 6).
-They practice these resistance behaviors to these statements: "Let's take off our clothes."
-"Let's touch each other's private Discuss and demonstrate ways to prevent sexual aggression. parts."
-"Let's have sex."
-Students are reminded that if someone forced them to do any of these things, that this would be considered molest or assault, which is illegal.
-Students develop an escape plan, if they find themselves in a risky situation; i.e.
+Families are encouraged to discuss Michigan laws about consent to sexual activity. - Power Point for 6, 7, & 8th Grades & Worksheets Content Summary: Students learn how to identify examples of sexual contact and that it is a private behavior.
+Sexual contact includes sexual intercourse, oral sex, and anal sex.
+Students are reminded that sexual abstinence is the only 100% effective method to avoid sexually transmitted infections or an unplanned pregnancy. - \Additional Content: Students learn that Michigan has laws about sexual behavior of young people.
+The parts of the law covered are as follows: - Young people under age 16 are not allowed to consent to sexual activity, even with each other.
+6-12+ - Young people 16 and older may consent to sexual activity.
+9-12+ - However, young people 16 between and 18 may not consent to sexual activity with a teacher/school personnel and caretakers in group homes where the young person is a resident.
+9-12+ - There are provisions that also make it illegal if the person is a member of the same household or related by blood or affinity to the fourth degree.
+9-12+